 Kevin Krasnow, Ph.D.

-Research Faculty, Conservation Research Center and Graduate Program of the Teton Science Schools
+Research Faculty, Teton Research Institute and Graduate Program of the Teton Science Schools

 Adjunct Assistant Professor, Haub School of Environment and Natural Resources, University of Wyoming